-- An effect is a deviation from the expected positive and/or negative. - Objectives can have different aspects (such as financial, health and safety, and environmental goals) and can apply at different levels (such as strategic, organization-wide, project, product and process). - Risk is often characterized by reference to potential events and consequences, or a combination of these. - Risk is often expressed in terms of a combination of the consequences of an event (including changes in circumstances) and the associated likelihood of occurrence. - Uncertainty is the state, even partial, of deficiency of information related to, understanding or knowledge of an event, its consequence, or likelihood.
+- An effect is a deviation from the expected positive and/or negative. - Objectives can have different aspects (such as financial, health and safety, and environmental goals) and can apply at different levels (such as strategic, organization-wide, project, product and process). - Risk is often characterized by reference to potential events and consequences, or a combination of these. - Risk is often expressed in terms of a combination of the consequences of an event (including changes in circumstances) and the associated likelihood of occurrence.

-1 Oxford English Dictionary
+&lt;sup>1 Oxford English Dictionary